Red-Flag Monthly Calendar

 November

-- Increasing thoughts/deliberations about suicide occur from inability to cope with the pressures of academic and social expectations.
+- Increasing thoughts/deliberations about suicide occur from the inability to cope with the pressures of academic and social expectations.

 - Time management conflicts continue.